forgerock-dss/ForgeRock-Failure-Message-Auth-Node/README.md

 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).

 **SPECIFIC BUILD INSTRUCTIONS HERE**

+The code in this repository has binary dependencies that live in the ForgeRock maven repository.
+Maven can be configured to authenticate to this repository by following the following ForgeRock Knowledge Base Article.

+To build run mvn clean install

 **SCREENSHOTS ARE GOOD LIKE BELOW**